Published: 7 November 2024

 “What kind of theatre rejoices in the death of Finch?
 For one thing, I’m a far better singer than you.”

-“If this were to play out otherwise, you might want to remember (for the future) that flattery makes more friends than insulting.
+“If this were to play out otherwise, you might want to consider flattery makes more friends than insults.
 Besides, some people like horror movies.
 You never heard of the Grand Guignol?
 Ah, here we are.”
 Shrike impaled Finch on a handy barbed wire fence.

 Finch’s ghost hung around, “See what I mean?
 Anticlimactic.
 What’s the meaning?”